Over the busy festive period, many shops and hospitality venues opt to hire temporary staff to help out with the increased workload.

 There are several different types of Christmas casual positions, but working in a café, restaurant, retail store, pick packing (fulfilling customer orders, often at a warehouse) and gift wrapping are some of the most common.
-Christmas casual jobs are usually posted on major job sites – you can check out our guide to where to look for work here.
+Christmas casual jobs are usually posted on major job sites, such as such as SEEK, Indeed and Jora.

 The benefits of Christmas casual jobs

 A casual job over Christmas is a fantastic way to make some extra money during time off from your studies.
 As well, working in a Christmas casual role can add value to your resume and help you stand out when applying for other jobs.
-You learn valuable skills like sales, customer service, managing stressful situations, problem solving, thinking on your feet and teamwork.
-Research by Adzuna has also shown that gaining work experience over the holiday period may enhance long-term earning.
+You learn valuable skills like sales, customer service, managing stressful situations, problem-solving, thinking on your feet and teamwork.
+It has also been discussed that gaining work experience over the holiday period can be a significant driver for career progression, giving you the ability to try various roles across different industries.

 How to turn a Christmas casual role into a permanent job